Grassroots lobbying: Trends

-Trends from the past decade in grassroots lobbying have been the increase in aggressive recruiting of volunteers and starting campaigns early on, way before the legislature must make a decision.
-Also, with increasing technology and modern communication techniques, lobbying groups have been able to create interactive web pages to email, recruit volunteers, assign them to tasks and keep the goal of the lobbying group on the right track.
-With the added devices of today such as Facebook and Twitter, Grassroots lobbyists have an even easier, cheaper, and faster way to reach the masses and develop a strong base for their issues to be heard.
+Trends in the past decade have led to a rise in membership among many grassroots lobbying campaigns.
+This has been due, in part, to an increase in recruiting of volunteers and starting lobbying campaigns earlier.
+With the advancement of modern communication techniques, lobbying groups have been able to create interactive web pages to email, recruit volunteers, assign them to tasks and maintain their stated goals.
+Social media platforms such as Facebook and Twitter, have furthered the ease with which Grassroots lobbyists reach people more directly and develop a strong base for their issues to be heard.

 However, there is concern that trends in grassroots lobbying in the digital age could weaken the success of interest groups.
 An experiment completed by John Cluverius, published in Political Research Quarterly, found that due to the ease and inexpensive nature of emails, legislatures are now untrusting of mass lobbying efforts.
 Cluverius found that astroturfing and the grassroots movement efforts of interest groups have a negative effect on legislators’ perception of issue salience because their inauthenticity provides no information about constituencies.
 The research finds that interest groups have more success utilizing grassroots mobilization to influence campaigns and elections rather than policy matter.
 Concerns about the efficacy of grassroots lobbying were existent before the digital age as well.
 Legislator are subject to a diverse group of influences, weakening any potential impact of grassroots organization.
 Fowler and Shaiko found that members of Congress are partial to the stances of their party within their constituency while also balancing policy disputes on focal issues.
 Their study of the influence of environmentalists on Senate voting found that the general opinion of the lobbyists did not influence the members of Congress, it was their personal partisanship in addition to their policy position that had the most influence.
 Representatives favored lobbyists within their coalition which hurt the environmentalists in the study who were attempting to appeal to republican Congressmen without being in the party themselves.